 Jeff Witscher aka Rene Hell premieres new music for Lampo—and for a small number of people.

 Jeff Witscher (b.1983, Long Beach, Calif.) currently manages his own custodial and maintenance company, Vincent’s Expert Cleaners in Portland, Ore.
 He has recorded under many different names, Rene Hell perhaps being the most known.
 He focuses primarily on making sound compositions with his computer, using field recordings, the internet, text-to-speech software and computer-generated synthesis as well as video works for his live performances.
 He is currently working on a record for Alter.
 Recent solo recordings include Approximately 1,000 Beers (2018), Fly Monkey Sisaj Kura (2017), Cob Music (2016), Bifurcating a Resounding No!
 (2014), Meclu (2013) and Vanilla Call Option (2013).

 In October 2014 Jeff Witscher premiered Bifurcating a Resounding No! for Lampo.

-This new work is part of an occasional series, where artists offer short, person-to-person performances, constrained by the space of our 10 x 20 foot office.
-It’s free to attend Jeff Witscher’s Variations, limited to 8 people per day and 16 people overall.
+Variations in Pathological Sound Music is part of an occasional series of commissioned works, where artists offer short, serial, person-to-person performances, created for the 10 x 20-foot dimensions of the Lampo office.
+Attendance is limited to 8 people per day and 16 people overall.